LBNL-ETA/Adapter/README.md

     'outpath' - output folder path
     'run_tag' - version + analysis start time

-    If one chose to initiate a db at read-in (to add results to the inputs later and have one compiled analysis db):
+    If one choses to initiate a db at read-in (to add results to the inputs later and have one compiled analysis db):

     'db_path' - database fullpath
     'db_conn' - database connection